Storm system to exit US, leaving behind at least 39 dead and vast destruction from tornadoes, wildfires and dust storms - Local News 8

 ‘I’ve seen nothing like this’

-Cleanup efforts began Sunday in Alpine, Alabama, where volunteers from Revive Church in Talladega were left stunned by the destruction in the storm’s wake.
+Cleanup efforts began Sunday in Alpine, in Alabama’s Talladega County, where volunteers from Revive Church were left stunned by the destruction in the storm’s wake.

 “Disaster,” said James Stewart, 39, when asked to describe the scene.